Should I add bugs-scenarios in my specification?

 Read More

-About a year ago I got asked by my project manager to “just give a quick intro and overview; What is agile?
-20 minutes or so…” That didn’t feel to bad – but when I got home and started to prepare it struck me; it’s really hard to sum up agile!
+About a year ago, my project manager asked me to “just give a quick intro and overview; What is agile?
+20 minutes or so…” At first, this didn’t seem too bad.
+But when I got home and started preparing, I realized how challenging it is to sum up agile!

-For me agile has been become more a less a lifestyle and much of the things I argue for or fight against is about agile or being agile.
-And also, now that agile is 10 years old, the buzzword has gone into the next phase and almost anything good or cool that people does, related to software is branded with agile ™.
+For me, agile has become almost a lifestyle.
+Much of what I advocate or oppose relates to agile principles or practices.
+Now that agile is 10 years old, the buzzword has evolved, and almost anything good or innovative in software is branded with agile ™.

 Is TDD agile?
-If your not doing TDD are you not agile?
+If you’re not doing TDD, are you not agile?
 Standups?
 Boards?
-The list goes on and on and I couldn’t come up with an intelligent answer.
-Either everything had to be included...
+The list goes on and on, and I couldn’t come up with a definitive answer.
+Either everything had to be included to be agile, or nothing was left.

 Read More